RasmusRPaulsen/DTUImageAnalysis/exercises/ex3-PixelwiseOperations/readme.md

 ## Color thresholding in the HSV color space

 Sometimes it gives better segmentation results when the tresholding is done in HSI (also known as HSV - hue, saturation, value) space.
-Start by reading the  **DTUSigns2.jpg** image, convert it to HSV and show the hue and value:
+Start by reading the  **DTUSigns2.jpg** image, convert it to HSV and show the hue and value (from [here](https://scikit-image.org/docs/stable/auto_examples/color_exposure/plot_rgb_to_hsv.html)):

 ```python
     hsv_img = color.rgb2hsv(im_org)